woofers/battlesnake/README.md

 "Is that a Young Thug reference?
 You guys are awesome."

-"Im just a white guy at a coding convention talking about Young Thug, dont mind me!"
+"Im just a white guy at a coding convention talking about Young Thug, don't mind me!"

 "Ohhh, *you're* woofers.
 Your emojis are breaking my logs!"